Red Lion, Pennsylvania: Schools

 On March 19, 2009, the Red Lion Area School Board voted 8–0 to close 2 elementary schools in the district.
 Chanceford and Edgar Moore elementary schools closed at the end of the 2009 school year.
 The students from the schools were placed in other schools throughout the district including a brand new elementary school.
-The new school, Larry J. Macaluso Elementary School, was completed in 2009 and is named after the Red Lion Area School District superintendent, who retired the same year..
+The new school, Larry J. Macaluso Elementary School, was completed in 2009 and is named after the Red Lion Area School District superintendent, who retired the same year.

 School shooting

 On April 24, 2003, at the Red Lion Junior High School in Red Lion, James Sheets killed the principal of the school, Eugene Segro, before killing himself.

-Local Venues
+Local venues

-Red Lion, Pennsylvania has a rich musical heritage.
+Red Lion has a rich musical heritage.
 It is the home of the Red Lion Felton band which was first started in 1932 as the Red Lion Concert Band and then later joined with the Felton Band in 1972.
 The band is composed of local musicians of all ages and performs at many community events.

 The Red Lion Area School District has also been awarded the NAMM Foundation's “Best Community for Music Education” from 2012 to 2018 which considers the quality of programs and availability of music education within the schools and community.

-Red Lion is also home to an extensive array of local underground bands and independent local artists, perhaps the most popular being Halestorm, who reached the top ten on the US Mainstream Rock charts and receives extensive local radio play.
+Red Lion is also home to an extensive array of local underground bands and independent local artists, perhaps the most popular being Halestorm, who have had six number one U.S. Mainstream Rock hits since 2013.

 Red Lion also had a fully functional opera house and a downtown movie theater until the mid-1960s.
 The opera house has since been converted to housing, and the movie theater was demolished and is now a parking lot.

-Red Lion has many talented veteran and up and coming artists and musical talents of all genres (including funk, blues, jazz, bluegrass and country).
-The Guitar Spot USA and Tom's Music Trade are part of what's now known as a "Musician's Row" of sorts to local musicians and artists.